vokseverk/Vokseverk.MediaHelper/README.md

 # Media Helper for Umbraco Views

-In the good old days of XSLT, my views looked like this when I needed to render an image:
+In the good old days of XSLT, my views for sites built with [Umbraco][UMB] looked something like this when I needed to render an image:

 ```xslt
 <figure>